harigali/PepSy/README.md

 Sequence configuration file (see example templete.txt) should be saved in the "sequence" folder.

-An output file is generated for each run and stored in the "output" folder.
+An output file is generated for each run and saved in the "output" folder.